harishj-um/aurelia-bodylight-plugin-harish/docs/usersguide/chartjs.md

 Render canvas into different object
 * `<bdl-chartjs canvasobj='3dtexturecanvas' ...></bdl-chartjs>` the global variable 3dtexturecanvas is context of canvas, e.g. from webgl or babylonjs

+## chartjs-fixed

+Renders line chart from array of points, on x axis is position on y axis is data.

+chartjs-fixed
+<bdl-chartjs-fixed
+  id="id11"
+  width="700"
+  height="400"
+  fromid="id4"
+  refindex="1"
+  refvalues="3"
+  maxdata="40"></bdl-chartjs-fixed>